Taoti/drupal-shoutbox/README.md

-# Shoutbox for drupal 9
+# Shoutbox for drupal 9 or 10
 ## Disclaimer
 This is a work in progress module for drupal 9 or 10.